dottjt/plastic/chapters/10-death.md

  -->
 ### Describe Morning

-I didn't really feel much that morning, nor did I have the energy to understand what feelings were required to proceed.
-At the very least I knew I was sad.
+I didn't really feel much that morning, nor did I have the energy to understand how one should feel at all.
+At the very least, I knew I was sad.
 Alone.
+Desperate in my palpable need of attention, crippled by a redundancy which refused to leave my mind.
+Rejection after rejection, my inbox piled high.
+Steady with a stream of diffuse hope, tangible only in its crisp retina font.
+I hadn't paid rent for over a month, and the anxiety was beginning to show.
+Lest I disintegrate into the torpid equivalent of a powdered cheddar; luxury as powerlessness begets.

-Unemployment was proving to be a drag, and my rent was considerably overdue.
-You know, that thing which demands the world from you your soul, lest you disintegrate into the torpid fine-dining equivalent of a powdered cheddar.
-But hey.
-It was a Saturday morning.
-My lungs were still functioning, and there was hope that they would continue to function until at least lunch.
+But hey, buck-aroo.
+It was still a Saturday.
+My lungs were still functioning.
+There was still at least a viable privation that I would continue to function until the early hours of lunch.
 Where I would enjoy a fictional sourdough, relish with the cherry chutney of a vineyard Château.
-In reality, I planned to get obscenely high.
-For Saturday was tab day; my favourite day of the week.
+In reality, I planned to get obscenely high, for Saturday was tab day.
+My favourite day of the week.
 Although recently both Monday and Tuesday, and Wednesday, and Friday had also become tab day.
 So really, was it even tab day at all?

+.
+And I was looking as dangerous as ever in my cold-war stubble fit suitably for a Russian paratrooper.

+ and there was hope that they would continue to function until at least lunch.

 ### Describe Tab Usage